Borden Rimrock BRMXD,benchrest,30BR,6PPC,

 Update in 2021

-Making the stock I Red Wood is not good it is too soft and dents too easy.
-I have now re bedded this rifle in Carbon Fiber stock from Steve Blain from Australia.
+American Red Wood is not good stock material.
+It is too soft and dents too easily.
+I have now re-bedded this rifle in Carbon Fiber stock made by Steve Blain in Australia.

 I took the rifle for a test, the stock was not fully finished but I needed to know if it would shoot before I finished the stock.
 The rifle is bedded but not glued.
 I have not decided if I will glue this action?